surajjdhv/surajjadhav.me/content/blog/enabling-websql-access-in-chrome-119-and-beyond/enabling-websql-access-in-chrome-119-and-beyond.md

 5. **Set the Value to 1**:
    - Double-click on "WebSQLAccess," set the value to 1, and click "OK."

-Alternatively, you can run download [this file](./EnableWebSQLAcessChromePolicy.reg) and run it as administrator to update registry.
+Alternatively, you can download [this file](./EnableWebSQLAcessChromePolicy.reg) and run it as administrator to update registry.

 ## Enabling WebSQL Access on macOS